CrowdStrike/falcon-scripts/bash/install/README.md

 export FALCON_CLIENT_SECRET="YYYYYYYYY"
 ```

-#### Using Falcon Cloud Region
+#### Auto-Discovery of Falcon Cloud Region

-By default, the script will attemp to auto-discover the cloud region if `FALCON_CLOUD` is not set.
+The scripts support auto-discovery of the Falcon cloud region.
+If the `FALCON_CLOUD` environment variable is not set, the script will attempt to auto-discover it.
 If you want to set the cloud region manually, or if your region does not support auto-discovery, you can set the `FALCON_CLOUD` environment variable:

 ```bash
 export FALCON_CLOUD="us-gov-1"
 ```

->[!NOTE]
+> [!IMPORTANT]
 > Auto-discovery is only available for [us-1, us-2, eu-1] regions.

 #### Using AWS SSM